TL;DR

 While IP covers your monthly outgoings, Critical Illness Cover is designed to deal with the large, one-off costs that a serious diagnosis can bring.

 - Common conditions covered: Most policies cover a core list of conditions like heart attack, stroke, and most types of cancer.
-Comprehensive policies can cover over 100 different conditions, including multiple sclerosis, motor neurone disease, and Parkinson's disease.
+Comprehensive policies may cover over 100 different conditions, including multiple sclerosis, motor neurone disease, and Parkinson's disease.

 - Why it's vital: The lump sum is yours to use as you see fit.
 You could use it to: